Community Blood Center to conduct antibody testing for the coronavirus

 Blood and blood components, such as convalescent plasma, remain safe.
 According to the CBC, there is no known risk of transfusion transmission of this virus.

 Those interested in learning more about convalescent plasma donation should contact the CBC either by phone or by completing an online form right here.
+The CBC is also still accepting and scheduling blood donations at this time.
 You can always find more information on the CBC website as well.